This is a multi-center, single arm, open-label, multi-agent, localized pharmacodynamic

 any time without prejudice to future medical care.

-5. At least one lesion (primary tumor or effaced metastatic lymph node) ≥ 2 cm in the
+5. At least one lesion (primary or recurrent tumor) ≥ 2 cm in the shortest diameter that

-6. ECOG (Eastern Cooperative Oncology Group) performance status of 0-2.
+6. Eastern Cooperative Oncology Group (ECOG) performance status of 0-2.

 - Are surgically sterile, OR

 - Are of childbearing potential (FCBP) who agree to true abstinence from

 heterosexual intercourse (which must be source documented) or to use a highly

 effective contraceptive method (e.g., combined [containing estrogen and